Evaluation of music in Zambia: popularity

 Popularity and effectiveness

-In short, popularity is not a non-issue.
+In short, popularity is not an insignificant issue.

 Photo 92 Popularity

-Popularity at rituals where the possessed dance
+Popularity at rituals where the spirit-possessed dance

 Mika Mwape Chungwa personal communication, 1986.